 Before you dive into updating your digital presence, you need to better understand what digital assets you have, what channels you’re using and how you’re using them.
 Conducting an audit will give you the lay of your digital landscape while helping you identify gaps and opportunities.

-Conducting a digital audit that also takes into account how your prospects have changed will give you a clear strategy for the assets you need to create and update as well as the channels you need to use to engage your audience in these unique circumstances.
+Conducting a digital audit that takes into account how B2B buyers have changed in the past few years will give you a clear strategy for the assets you need to create and update as well as the channels you need to use to engage your audience.

 Are you actively updating and promoting engagement in that channel?